Contra Costa Community College District Student Services Procedure 3027

 VII.
 RECORD OF DISCIPLINARY ACTION

 In accordance with Education Code section 76220, Community College Districts shall establish, maintain and destroy student records according to regulations adopted by the Board of Governors of the California Community Colleges.
-The president’s designee will create a record of disciplinary actions, along with relevant supporting documents and evidence.
+The President’s designee will create a record of disciplinary actions, along with relevant supporting documents and evidence.
 Consistent with the Family Educational Rights and Privacy Act and District Student Services Procedure 3009, this record shall be maintained as a confidential student education record and may not be released without the permission of the student, except as permitted by law and policy.
 The student shall have a right to inspect the record and to challenge the contents.
-Disciplinary records shall be retained in a manner consistent with state law, and will be destroyed following the third college year after the college year in which it originated.
+Disciplinary records shall be retained in a manner consistent with federal and state law and District policy, and may be destroyed in a manner consistent with District Administrative Procedure 1900.01.

-In accordance with Education Code section 76234, whenever there is included in any student record information concerning any disciplinary action taken by the college or District in connection with any alleged sexual assault or physical abuse or any conduct that threatens the health and safety of the alleged victim, the alleged victim of the sexual assault or physical abuse shall be informed within three (3) days of the results of any disciplinary action by the college and the results of any appeal.
+In accordance with Education Code section 76234, whenever there is included in any student record information concerning any disciplinary action taken by the college or District in connection with any alleged sexual assault or physical abuse or any conduct that threatens the health and safety of the alleged victim, the alleged victim of the sexual assault or physical abuse shall be informed within three (3) days of the results of any disciplinary action by the college and the results of any appeal, provided the student keeps this information confidential.

 VIII.
 REMOVAL BY INSTRUCTOR